 While it was quite satisfying to see revenue and product moving out the doors, we basically worked our butts off for the first month and ended up just breaking even.

 You Attract A Lot Of Cheap Customers

-It’s not always easy to tell if your price is right, but you need to at least set the price at a minimum level to stay in business.
+It’s not always easy to tell if your price is right, but you need to at least set the price at a minimum level to make it worth your time.
 It’s very easy to set your prices too low in the beginning when your business is just starting out.
-As a new business, you’ll often feel the need to price yourself lower to drum up initial business.
-This is all fine and good as long as you believe you are getting compensated enough for your efforts.

 - How To Command Premium Prices For Your Small Business